nashurgessa/Software-Testing-batch-2022-23/slides/L12-L13 White Box Testing.md

 }
 ```

-***Class Activity***
-Consider a program given in Fig.8.20 for the classification of a triangle.
-Its input is a triple of positive integers (say a,b,c) from the interval [1,100].
-The output may be

-> [Scalene, Isosceles, Equilateral, Not a triangle].

-Draw the flow graph & DD Path graph.
-Also find the independent paths from the DD Path graph.

----

 #### Cyclomatic Complexity (环路复杂度)
 McCabe’s cyclomatic metric V(G) = e – n + 2P, measures the number of linearly independent paths through a program's source code.
 This metric is crucial for determining the thoroughness of the test cases developed based on the control flow graph of the program.